Ian Stanley

 Ian Christopher Stanley (born 28 February 1957) is a British musician, songwriter and record producer.
-He was a member of Tears for Fears for most of the 1980s, and played a key role in the making of their multi-platinum-selling second studio album Songs from the Big Chair.
+He was a member of the English pop rock band Tears for Fears for most of the 1980s, and played a significant role in the making of their multi-platinum-selling second studio album Songs from the Big Chair (1985).

 Career

 Work with Tears for Fears (1982–1989)

-After offering them free use of his recording facility, Stanley became a member of Tears for Fears, contributing on synthesizers, drum machines, organ, pianos and backing vocals on their first three albums.
-He also co-wrote (with Roland Orzabal) many of their songs from the period 1983–1985, and was a part of the production team during this era as the band worked with producer Chris Hughes at their studio, the Wool Hall, in Bath.
+After offering them free use of his recording facility, Stanley became a member of Tears for Fears, contributing on synthesizers, drum machines, organ, pianos and backing vocals on their first three studio albums.
+He also co-wrote (with Roland Orzabal) many of their songs from the period 1983–1985, and was a part of the production team during this era as the band worked with producer Chris Hughes at their studio, the Wool Hall, in Bath, Somerset.

 He has appeared in several Tears for Fears music videos, including "Change" (in which he plays one of the two masked musicians), "Mothers Talk" (versions 1 and 3), "Shout", "Everybody Wants to Rule the World", "Head over Heels" and "I Believe", and has performed with the band on many television performances.
-He also appeared in the 1983 Tears for Fears live video In My Mind's Eye, and the 1985 Tears for Fears documentary film Scenes from the Big Chair, as well as completing two world tours with the band.
+He also appeared in the Tears for Fears concert performance video In My Mind's Eye (1983), and the Tears for Fears documentary film Scenes from the Big Chair (1985), as well as completing two world tours with the band.